TheLastCylon/ecosystem/documentation/examples/proper_fun.md

 If you take the time to count the number of lines of code in this entire example.
-You'll find that, once we remove white-space and comment lines, we are at a grand total of: `476`!
+You'll find that, once we remove white-space and comment lines, we are at a grand total of: `544`!

 Yup, an entire system, that includes telemetry, queueing, UDP communications and actually works ...
-In less than `500` lines of code!
+In less than `600` lines of code!

-Even if you argue that the environment variable setting should also be counted, we are still only at `489` lines.
+Even if you argue that the environment variable setting should also be counted, we are still under `600` lines.

 Personally, I've never achieved so much, with so little code.